jmcglone/jmcglone.github.io/_posts/2018-07-09-Improving-performance-by-better-code-locality.md

   return 0;
 }
 ```
 Now let's run them.
 My measurements are for Skylake, but I think it holds for most modern architectures.
-I did multiple runs and combined measurements:
+I measured hardware events in several separated runs.
+Here are the results:
 ```
 $ perf stat -e <events> -- ./a_jmp
  Performance counter stats for './a_jmp':